 This reminds me of my grandmother, who had survived the war as a little girl in a soviet kolkhoz.
 When they (she had five siblings) were on the train going east, in a car without windows, with other Polish families, they heard the roar of German planes approaching.
 When the first bombs fell, my grandma’s dad cried out to his children (immediately, without thinking about it): “Kids, come as close together as you can and hold each other tight.
 If a bomb hits our car let it kill us all.
 Let there be no orphans left.”

 An uneducated man, yet it’s as if he understood what logicians call the “law of excluded middle.”
 Either one outcome will happen, or the opposite of that outcome.
 Never both.
 Either death or life.
 What’s more, my great-grandfather understood the important distinction between living and surviving.

 Now, back to the girl in the forest, as she enters her grandmother’s house, surprised that there is nobody greeting her.
 How could she know that the house has stood there, waiting for her, since forever?
 That the wolf has been waiting for her since man fully understood the idea of beast.
 The wolf’s huge teeth are as much of a surprise as the quick devouring.
 What comes next, what came before, is not up to the girl.
 But nobody can take her ignorance away from her, that moment of absolute, pure surprise.

 Luiza Oleszczuk was born in Poland and lives in New York City.
-Her poetry was featured in the Apple Valley Review and Futures Trading literary journal.
+Her poetry was featured in Futures Trading and Apple Valley Review.
 Her short story, “The Village,” is forthcoming in The Oddville Press.
-Her journalistic writing has been published in various media outlets including The Economist and Forbes.
+Her journalistic writing has been published in various media outlets including Forbes and The Economist.
 She holds an MLitt degree in creative writing from Univ. of St. Andrews in Scotland.
 Having given up on journalism, Luiza works for an animation studio in New York City and watches a lot of cartoons.